The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Photometric redshift accuracy

-where the window interval $[z_{\rm min}, z_{\rm max})$ is adjusted such that it has a minimum width of $\Delta z=0.02$ and encompasses a minimum of 100 clusters.
-Each result $\Delta z_\lambda$ is assigned to a redshift $z$ of the median $z_{\rm spec}$ in each interval.
-For the next step, we move the window by $\Delta z=0.01$ from the previous initial redshift $z$.
-Finally, the data points $\Delta z_\lambda(z)$ are linearly interpolated.
+where the window interval $[z_{\rm min}, z_{\rm max})$ was adjusted such that it had a minimum width of $\Delta z=0.02$ and encompassed a minimum of 100 clusters.
+Each result $\Delta z_\lambda$ was assigned to a redshift $z$ at the median $z_{\rm spec}$ in each interval.
+For the next step, we moved the window by $\Delta z=0.01$ from the previous initial redshift $z$.
+Finally, the data points $\Delta z_\lambda(z)$ were linearly interpolated.
 The result is shown by the continuous red line in Figure \ref{fig:zspec_zphot}.
 It scatters around zero for $0.05 < z_{\rm spec} < 0.4$ and becomes slightly negative beyond that.

 We notice stronger deviations around $z_{\rm spec}=0.4$ \citep[see also][]{Rykoff2014aa}.
 Here, the 4000\,\AA~break gets redshifted to the filter transition between the $g$ and $r$ bands.
 Consequently, neither the $g-r$ nor the $r-z$ color is sensitive to this redshift (see Appendix \ref{sec:redseq}).
 A positive bias just before $z_{\rm spec}<0.4$ and a negative bias just after $z_{\rm spec}>0.4$ creates an artificial clumping of clusters in redshift space at this location (see Figure \ref{fig:cludens}).
 A similar feature is visible at $z_{\rm spec}=0.7$.
 Here, the 4000\,\AA~break gets redshifted to the wavelength region between the $r$ and $z$ filters.
 Nevertheless, the bias remains below $|z_{\lambda}-z_{\rm spec}|<0.01$ for intermediate redshifts $0.6<z_{\rm spec}<0.9$.
 Beyond $z_{\rm spec}>0.9$, the bias increases to $|z_{\lambda}-z_{\rm spec}|>0.02$.
 Here, we reach the limiting redshift of the LS (see Figure \ref{fig:surveyarea}).
-The colors become less sensitive to redshift (see Appendix \ref{sec:redseq}), even though we include the $i$- and $w1$-band magnitudes for the red sequence colors beyond $z_\lambda>0.8$.
-At very low redshifts $z_{\rm spec}<0.05$, the bias increases steeply because the red-sequence model is not calibrated (see Appendix \ref{sec:redseq}).
+The colors become less sensitive to redshift (see Appendix \ref{sec:redseq}), even though we included the $i$- and $w1$-band magnitudes for the red sequence colors beyond $z_\lambda>0.8$.
+At very low redshifts $z_{\rm spec}<0.05$, the bias increases steeply because the red-sequence model was not calibrated (see Appendix \ref{sec:redseq}).

 The right panel of Figure \ref{fig:zspec_zphot} shows the absolute deviations $|z_{\lambda}-z_{\rm spec}|$ normalized by $1+z_{\rm spec}$.
 We find

 The running median is below or around 0.5\% for $z_{\rm spec}\lesssim0.9$.
 The previously discussed bias peaks around $z_{\rm spec}=0.4$ and $z_{\rm spec}=0.7$ are apparent here, too.